wormholer/KAP-manual/en/config/basic_settings.en.md

 ### kylin.env
 The usage of the KAP instance is specified by this property.
 Optional values include *DEV*, *PROD* and *QA*, among them *PROD* is the default one.
 In *DEV* mode some developer functions are enabled.

+### kylin.query.force-limit
+Some BI tools always send query like "select \* from fact\_table", but the process may stuck if the table size is extremely large.
+LIMIT clause helps in this case, and setting the value of this property to a positive integer make KAP append LIMIT clause if there's no one.
+For instance the value is 1000, query "select \* from fact\_table" will be transformed to "select \* from fact\_table limit 1000".

 ## JVM Configuration Setting